bharathajjarapu/DiraAI/README.md

-# Lawy : AI Legal Assistant for 🇮🇳
+# Dira AI : AI Legal Assistant for 🇮🇳

-Welcome to **Lawy** – your AI-powered legal advisor specializing in Indian laws! ⚖️ Lawy currently leverages Google's advanced AI models to provide precise and reliable legal advice.
+Welcome to **Dira AI** – your AI-powered legal advisor specializing in Indian laws! ⚖️ Lawy currently leverages Google's advanced AI models to provide precise and reliable legal advice.
 Lawy can answer all your questions about legal procedures, rights, or regulations in India.